athomasoriginal/com.betweentwoparens/src/posts/007-reagent-and-hiccup.md

   [:li {:class "list-item"} "Item 3"]]
 ```

-If you're like me when I first started writing ClojureScript, `Hiccup` can seem a little confusing.
-How is it possible to use `Hiccup` without importing a library or adding a plugin to our build tools?
-How does React know what to do with `Reagent Hiccup`?
-These, and more, are questions I hope to answer in this post.
+The rest of this post is going to dig into the questions asked in the
+introductory paragraph.

 ::: note
-This post is geared toward beginner and intermediate ClojureScript developers who want to understand a little more about how `Reagent Hiccup` works.
-As a result, we won't cover how to write Hiccup, but if that's your goal, please see this [Guide to Writing Hiccup].
+This post is geared toward beginner and intermediate ClojureScript developers
+who want to understand a little more about how `Reagent Hiccup` works.
+As a
+result, we won't cover how to write Hiccup, but if that's your goal, please see
+this [Guide to Writing Hiccup].
 :::

 ## Reagent Hiccup

-Let's return to the code snippet we started this post with:
+Let's return to the original reagent code snippet we started with:

 ```clojure
 (reagent.dom/render